SCBI-ForestGEO/McGregor_climate-sensitivity-variation/manuscript/_bookdown_files/output_files/04-results.md

 [consider an analysis of trait distribution in relation to topography??]

-## droughts(?)
+### droughts(?)
-[description of the 3 droughts in terms of timing, duration, severity, proportion of trees showing pointer year..?]
+description of the 3 droughts in terms of timing, duration, severity, proportion of trees showing pointer year..?.
+See

+Proportion of all trees showing growth deficit for that year (meeting our threshold)
+1966: 28.18% (20.88% if doing all trees 1964-1966)
+1977:31.23%
+1999: 26.21%

+Proportion of species-canopy classes (e.g. fagr_canopy, quve_subcanopy) that have >50% of their trees showing a pointer year
+1966: 22.73%
+1977: 22.73%
+1999: 13.64%

-## 1- tree size and exposure
+### 1- tree size and exposure
 We evaluated the predictions outlined in the introduction P1.0.
 Drought resistance decreased with DBH at time of drought.
 P1.1.
 Drought resistance decreased with height at time of drought.